-The College of Education and Counseling is dedicated to developing culturally competent, knowledgeable educators who have strong understanding of subject matter.
+The College of Education and Counseling is dedicated to developing culturally competent, knowledgeable educators who have a deep and integrated understanding of subject matter.
 Individuals completing our programs will use inquiry, problem solving, and creative and critical approaches.
 They will also use technology to deepen learning experiences.

-Pedagogy (pedagogical knowledge and skills)
+2. Pedagogy (Pedagogical Knowledge and Skills)

-Individuals will use a variety of pedagogical skills in their planning, teaching, and assessment to ensure culturally responsive instruction.
+Individuals will use a variety of cultural competency and pedagogical skills in their work with others.
 Educators also will actively engage families and communities and will focus on leveraging the vast assets of these groups to strengthen student engagement and learning.
-Individuals completing our programs will have participated in a variety of leadership and service opportunities and multiple P- 12 field experiences, including placements with school districts with diverse student populations.
+Individuals completing our programs will have participated in a variety of leadership and service opportunities and multiple P-12 field experiences, including placement within school districts with diverse student populations.